Estimating the value of Pi using Monte Carlo

-The idea is to simulate random (x, y) points in a 2-D plane with domain as a square of side 1 unit.
-Imagine a circle inside the same domain with same diameter and inscribed into the square.
+The idea is to simulate random (x, y) points in a 2-D plane with domain as a square of side 2r units centered on (0,0).
+Imagine a circle inside the same domain with same radius r and inscribed into the square.
 We then calculate the ratio of number points that lied inside the circle and total number of generated points.
 Refer to the image below:

 The beauty of this algorithm is that we don’t need any graphics or simulation to display the generated points.
 We simply generate random (x, y) pairs and then check if .
 If yes, we increment the number of points that appears inside the circle.
 In randomized and simulation algorithms like Monte Carlo, the more the number of iterations, the more accurate the result is.
 Thus, the title is “Estimating the value of Pi” and not “Calculating the value of Pi”.
 Below is the algorithm for the method:

 1. Initialize circle_points, square_points and interval to 0.

 2. Generate random point x.

 6. Increment square_points.

 8. If increment < NO_OF_ITERATIONS, repeat from 2.

 The code doesn’t wait for any input via stdin as the macro INTERVAL could be changed as per the required number of iterations.
 Number of iterations are the square of INTERVAL.
 Also, I’ve paused the screen for first 10 iterations with getch() and outputs are displayed for every iteration with format given below.
 You can change or delete them as per requirement.

 INTERVAL = 5 Output : Final Estimation of Pi = 2.56 INTERVAL = 10 Output : Final Estimation of Pi = 3.24 INTERVAL = 100 Output : Final Estimation of Pi = 3.0916